youanahabib117/sales-data-warehouse/README.md

 # CRM and ERP Sales Warehouse - Relational and Analytical
 This project designs and builds a relational and analytical data model using CRM and ERP data representing customers, products, and sales.
-It demonstrates the implementation of an ETL pipeline includes advanced querying for data exploration, all of which is implemented using PostgreSQL in VSCode.
+It demonstrates the implementation of an ETL pipeline and includes advanced querying for data exploration and analysis to pull business insights, all of which is implemented using PostgreSQL in VSCode.

 ### Tech Stack Used:
 - PostgreSQL: For the DBMS, to design and implement the relational and analytical data model and ETL pipeline